webexpress-framework/WebExpress/doc/development_guide.md

 |Jobs                         |SchedulerManager            |Jobs can be used for cyclic processing of tasks.
 |Tasks                        |TaskManager                 |Management of ad-hoc tasks.

-Each plugin must have a class that implements `IPlugin`.
+Each plugin must have exactly one plugin class that implements `IPlugin`.

 ```csharp
 [Name("myplugin")]